Workers Compensation Benefits Lawyer in Ohio

 Another benefit, which could be applicable to your claim, is the Violation of Specific Safety Requirement (VSSR) award.
 If the injured worker’s employer violated a specific workplace safety requirement established by state law or the BWC and this led to the worker’s injury, the Industrial Commission can assess a penalty ranging from 15 to 50 percent of the maximum workers’ compensation award established by law, which goes to the injured worker.

-If you didn’t know about some of these workers’ compensation wage-related benefits, you should to talk to a Heller, Maas, Moro & Magill attorney about your workers’ compensation application or about whether your workers’ comp settlement is what it should be.
+If you didn’t know about some of these workers’ compensation wage-related benefits, you should to talk to a work injury lawyer at Heller, Maas, Moro & Magill attorney about your workers’ compensation application or about whether your workers’ comp settlement is what it should be.

 Ohio Workers’ Compensation Death Benefits